AdamMeyers/Web-of-Law/Web_of_Law_manual_rule_IE_and_citation_graph_scripts/README.txt

-The programs described here were authored by Adam Meyers, Halley Young, Vlad Tyshkevich and John Ortega.
+The programs described here were authored by Adam Meyers, Halley Young, Vlad Tyshkevich, John Ortega and Rayat M Rahman.

 This code is licensed under an Apache 2.0 license (https://www.apache.org/licenses/LICENSE-2.0).
 The current version is